 Sigma Nu Fraternity at UC Davis seeks to break the stigma surrounding Greek life.
 With its zero-tolerance policy towards hazing, Sigma Nu's candidate program fosters growth and leadership.
 Our chapter is a two-time "Rock Chapter" award recipient, an award given to top Sigma Nu Fraternity Chapters in the country, and is fastest Sigma Nu chapter to ever receive the award after rechartering.
 In 2016, the governing body that oversees fraternity life at UC Davis awarded Sigma Nu with "Fraternity of the Year", "Philanthropy of the Year", and "Community Service of the Year" awards.

-As of Spring 2017, the Zeta Xi chapter has 70+ members hailing from all over the globe.
+As of Winter 2018, the Zeta Xi chapter has about 70 members hailing from all over the globe.
 The fraternity house is currently located at 100 Parkway Circle in Davis, California.

-For more information about our chapter, don't hesitate to contact our President Ryan Prescott (firstname.lastname@example.org) or Recruitment Chairman Spencer Crist (email@example.com).
+For more information about our chapter, don't hesitate to contact our President Spencer Crist (firstname.lastname@example.org) or Recruitment Chairman Nathan Clark (email@example.com).

 Here at Sigma Nu, we strive to promote the welfare of others.
 Each quarter, we hold a philanthropy event to raise money for organizations aligned with our chapters' values.
 In 2016, twelve brothers raised and donated ~$14,000 to the Pathway Home in our annual philanthropy Trekking for the Troops.
 They then embarked on a 110 mile trek to the summit of Mount Whitney to raise awareness of post-traumatic stress and traumatic brain injury suffered by one-third of soldiers returning from Iraq and Afghanistan.